pianocomposer321/yabs.nvim/README.md

 ##### Arguments

 - `name`: The name of the language.
-This is the value that will be used by `Yabs:build()` to determine what command to run for the open file, and so it should be in vim `'filetype'` format, e.g. for "\*.py" files it should be "python", for "\*.lua" files it should be fore "lua", etc.
+This is the value that will be used by `Yabs:build()` to determine what command to run for the open file, and so it should be in vim `'filetype'` format, e.g. for "\*.py" files it should be "python", for "\*.lua" files it should be "lua", etc.
 - `command`: This argument determines what command will be run by `Yabs:build()` for the filetype designated by the value of `name`.
 It can be a literal string or a function that returns a string.
 If it is a function and it returns no value, `Yabs:build()` will simply exit gracefully.
 This allows you to do things for specific filetypes other than run a shell command, like for lua files running the neovim command `:luafile %` for example.

 #### `Language:setup(M, args)`